MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Notifications.md

 Critical alerts are urgent or important issues, usually related to billing, payment, or insertion order problems that might keep your ads from appearing.
 These alerts need to be resolved as quickly as possible.

-You can dismiss a critical notification from the list, but you can’t dismiss a red bar alert—these continue to appear until the issue is resolved.
+You can dismiss a critical notification from the list, but you canâ€™t dismiss a red bar alertâ€”these continue to appear until the issue is resolved.
 The red bar alert always includes a link or button that allows you to take immediate action on the critical issue.
-Multiple critical alerts about the same account will appear in a single bar—just select the bar to see all the alerts.
+Multiple critical alerts about the same account will appear in a single barâ€”just select the bar to see all the alerts.

 > [!NOTE]
-> Only critical notifications appear as red bar alerts across the top of your browser window–all other notification types, such as warnings, recommendations, or information, appear only under the notifications bell or in the Notifications table.
+> Only critical notifications appear as red bar alerts across the top of your browser windowâ€“all other notification types, such as warnings, recommendations, or information, appear only under the notifications bell or in the Notifications table.

 - **View alerts from the notifications bell**